Re-Exec Pattern: Why Go and clone() Don't Get Along¶

 DevOps Engineer Lead & Senior Solutions Architect

-In part one we saw how namespaces isolate a process.
+In part 1 I showed how namespaces isolate a process.
 But there's a problem: Go and the clone() system call aren't very compatible.
 Here's why and how to fix it.

 The problem: goroutines and clone()¶